HorizenOfficial/eon/doc/api/mainchain/blockReferenceInfoBy.md

 [&lt; EON API Documentation](/doc/api/index.md)
 ### mainchain/blockReferenceInfoBy

-Returns a specific mainchain block reference by block hash or height (in the mainchain) Only mainchain blocks referenced by the sidechain are returned.
+Returns a specific mainchain block reference by block hash or height (in the mainchain).\
+Only mainchain blocks referenced by the sidechain are returned.

 **Parameters**